covao/LidarLD19/LidarLD19.md

 - Runs the `LD19Lidar` and `LidarPlot` in the `main` function
 - Serial port name: '/dev/ttyUSB0' (default for Raspberry Pi), or for Windows: e.g., 'COM3'

+## Generated Code Format
+- All code should be in English
+- Serial communication and data processing functions should be separated, with other functions structured to be testable
+- Use the Python Parts Class Template below

 ## DonkeyCar Python Parts Class Template
 ~~~ python
 # Import statements should be placed if needed